-It’s also a sneaky way to completely enjoy eating a variety of nutrient-rich veggies like carrots, broccoli, and garlic.
+It’s also a sneaky way to completely enjoy eating a variety of healthy veggies like carrots, broccoli, and garlic.

 The best part: this healthy, whole recipe takes just about the same amount of time as calling in a take-out order and driving out to pick it up!

-Here’s the complete, printable recipe for Skinny Chicken Broccoli Stir Fry:
+Here’s the recipe for Skinny Chicken Broccoli Stir Fry: